Home > Best Places to Stay in San Diego

 - Best Neighborhood in San Diego to Stay for First Timers: Seaport Village

 If it’s your first time in San Diego, Seaport Village is a great choice as it’s on the edge of downtown and close to Point Loma and Ocean Beach.
 It’s easy to visit the Zoo and the many museums in Balboa Park.
 Seaport Village is walking distance to the Midway Museum and the ferry to Coronado.
 The village itself has a harbor with beautiful sailboats, restaurants, and shopping.
 There are a variety of tours that take off from the village such as the San Diego Trolley Ride and the Seal Sea and Land Tour.
-Hotels in this area tend to run from moderate to expensive.
+Hotels in this area tend to be expensive.

 - Best Neighborhood in San Diego for Sightseeing: Seaport Village